root-foundation/root/README.md

 To be able to collect this equity fee, we have another _type_ of token called the _network token_.
 An instance of a network token (i.e., “NetworkToken”) represents the collective potential of the _entire_ network through its micro stakes in all personal tokens.
 The wallet associated with the NetworkToken is the network's treasury that helps finance all of its functions.

+## Convergence

+Before we can paint the picture of _how_ personal and network tokens can unite society and democratize opportunity, we need to first understand how artificial intelligence is changing our world.

+**Artificial intelligence acceleratingly makes our activities more _complex_ and more _similar_ — _converging_ towards a highly complex, singular activity.**

+To see how, let's first understand the nature of an activity.

+Human activity resembles a _finite_, _recursive_ tree [^tree].
+Each node of the tree represents an activity.
+Every activity can be broken down into sub-activities that each can be further divided into more sub-activities, thus forming a tree.
+This tree is finite because at some point the sub-activities become too simple to be considered an activity

 ## Personal tokens will democratize opportunity

 Personal tokens create a market for human potential that will increasingly allocate resources according to an individual’s potential — _regardless_ of the circumstances of their birth and privilege.